 “Over the past 30 years, I hear from a lot of new parents who struggle to meet their monthly obligations and end up relying on credit.
 It creates a lot of stress, even during the pregnancy, which is supposed to be a happy time.
 Stress can also impact an expectant mother’s ability to continue working, which can complicate the household finances further.
 It’s important to ask for help as early as possible, because there are solutions out there that many people aren’t aware of.” — Yvette Power, BDO, St. John’s, NF.

 After John and Mary’s second child was born, they were essentially surviving on a single infrequent income and under a lot of financial pressure.
-As a labourer, John could only find contract work, a reality that is becoming more common in today’s growing “gig” economy.
+As a labourer, John could only find contract work, a reality that is becoming more common the rise in gig working.

 As a financially stretched contract worker, John is definitely not alone.
 People are experiencing the pinch of the gig economy all across the country.
 Non-standard workers comprise up to 30 per cent of Canada’s workforce.
 It’s the dark side of Canada’s historically low unemployment rate and a big reason why many people are still struggling.